h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/family.rst

 **Note**: If your response column is binomial, then you must convert that column to a categorical (``.asfactor()`` in Python and ``as.factor()`` in R) and set ``family = binomial``.
 The following configurations can lead to unexpected results.

  - If you DO convert the response column to categorical and DO NOT to set ``family=binomial``, then you will receive an error message.
- - If you DO NOT convert response column to categorical and DO NOT set the family, then GLM will assume the 0s and 1s are numbers and will provide a Gaussian solution to a regression problem.
+ - If you DO NOT convert response column to categorical and DO NOT set the family, then the algorithm will assume the 0s and 1s are numbers and will provide a Gaussian solution to a regression problem.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~